 It’s not only the environmental impact that’s harmful; cutting out the consumption of these razors will also impact the economy too.
 The cost to create, transport and import these products is millions and millions of dollars…

-So basically, these unnecessary items are sticking into our landscapes, the manufacturing is releasing a huge amount of c02 and they are also impacting the economy.
+So basically, these unnecessary items are sticking to our landscapes, the manufacturing is releasing a huge amount of c02 and they are also impacting the economy.
 Where are the positives?

 Like it?
 PIN IT!